System Design Space

 Decision quality

-Define error contracts, versioning, and backward compatibility as first-class API concerns.
+Define error models, versioning, and backward compatibility as first-class API design concerns.

 Interview articulation

-Compare options by client simplicity, observability, and maintenance cost.
+Compare styles through client simplicity, observability, caching, and maintenance cost.

 Failure framing